F5Networks/f5-telemetry-streaming/docs/userguide/installation.rst

 From the Configuration utility:

-1. Before you can use the Configuration utility, you must enable the framework using the BIG-IP command line.
+1. If you are using a BIG-IP version prior to 14.0,  before you can use the Configuration utility, you must enable the framework using the BIG-IP command line.
 From the CLI, type the following command:  ``touch /var/config/rest/iapps/enable``.
-You only need to run this command once (per BIG-IP system).*note about version 13.0 and 13.1*
+You only need to run this command once (per BIG-IP system).
 2. Click **iApps > Package Management LX**.
 Your Telemetry Streaming version number may be different than the one shown in the following example.

    .. image:: /images/install1.png